Key Takeaways

 Additional health benefits of regularly consuming soluble fiber include better blood sugar control, lowered cholesterol levels, and greater satiety at meals.

-It’s encouraging to know that taking a fiber supplement for IBS can positively affect your overall health.
+It’s encouraging to know that taking a fiber supplement for IBS can positively affect your overall health and help you adjust the type of fiber you consume (insoluble or soluble).

 Total Daily Fiber Requirements

-Your daily fiber intake goal is around 25-38g.
-Most of your fiber should come from food sources — not supplements.
+Most of your fiber should come from food sources—not supplements.

 Gradually increasing your intake can help your digestive system adapt to the additional fiber (which can create gas in some people.)